 What Do We Do About It?

-So the hidden curriculum has an impact on our students’ social interactions, but it also can have a huge impact on their ability to manage in the classroom, the ability to get and maintain a job, and their ability to interact with our communities.
+So the hidden curriculum has an impact on our students’ social interactions.
+But it also can have a huge impact on their ability to manage in the classroom.
+And it impacts their ability to get and maintain a job and their ability to interact with our communities.

-Consequently, the hidden curriculum becomes something that is very important for us to teach and it needs to be taught explicitly.
-Over the next few posts, I’ll explore ways that we can do teach both items on the hidden curriculum as well as strategies to help students “read” it for themselves.
+Consequently, the hidden curriculum becomes something that is very important for us to teach.
+And it needs to be taught explicitly.
+Over the next few posts, I’ll explore ways that we can do teach both items on the hidden curriculum.
+I’ll also address strategies to help students “read” it for themselves.
 And check out episode 68 of podcast if you’d rather listen about how it affects challenging behavior.

 One simple way to teach the hidden curriculum is to teach a hidden curriculum item each day to students.
-This might be a calendar or a saying that is introduced and discussed each day to talk about how to behave and what you would do in certain situations.
-In the next couple of weeks, I will share an item from the hidden curriculum each day on my Facebook and Instagram accounts.
-Watch for them to get a better idea of what it might contain.
+You might use a calendar or a phrase of the day.
+You introduce it each day to talk about how to behave and what you would do in certain situations.

 In my next posts, I will focus on how the hidden curriculum impacts each area.
-After that, since teaching an item every single day is one way but maybe not the most efficient, I’ll focus on strategies we can use to help students figure it out on their own.
+Teaching an item every single day is one way.
+But it may not the most efficient.
+So I’ll focus on strategies we can use to help students figure it out on their own.
 And I’ll look at how to lessen its impact on their performance in school, in the community and on the job.

 If you want to know more about the hidden curriculum there are some books linked with affiliate links below.